Licensed Tour Operator in Lisbon, Portugal · Since 2013

 Tomar

-Tomar is 140 km north of Lisbon.
-The Convent of Christ, designated a UNESCO World Heritage Site in 1983, was founded in 1160 by the Knights Templar.
-Its central rotunda, the Charola, dates from the 12th century and follows the design of the Church of the Holy Sepulchre in Jerusalem.
-After the Templar Order was dissolved in Portugal in 1312, Tomar became headquarters of the Order of Christ.
-The Manueline window of the Chapter House, carved circa 1510, is considered one of the most complex examples of Manueline ornamentation in Portugal.
+Tomar contains one of the best-preserved Knights Templar headquarters in Europe – the Convent of Christ, founded in 1160, where the 12th-century circular chapel was modelled on the Church of the Holy Sepulchre in Jerusalem and survives intact more than 860 years later.
+After the dissolution of the Templar Order in Portugal in 1312, Tomar became the headquarters of the Order of Christ.
+The complex received UNESCO World Heritage status in 1983.
+The Manueline window of the Chapter House, carved circa 1510, is considered one of the most ornate examples of Manueline ornamentation in Portugal.
+Tomar lies 140 km north of Lisbon.

 -> Tomar tours from Lisbon